emerali/transformers-notes/linear_transformers.md

 ## Multi-head Linear Attention as an RNN (not in the paper)

-We easily see that a Multi-head Attention analogue of the linear transformer would function as an RNN with $2h$ hidden states:
+We easily see that a Multi-head Attention analogue of the linear Transformer would function as an RNN with $2h$ hidden states:

 $$
 \begin{cases}